Making children a priority: the 2012 CWLA conference

 All of us as a community – parents, youth, local leaders, philanthropy, government agencies, non-profits, houses of worship, and concerned citizens – must share ownership for addressing and resolving the issues that challenge the well-being of children, families and communities.

-• Nearly 16 ½ million children – 22 percent of our nation’s children – live in poverty; nearly 7 ½ million live in extreme poverty.
+• Nearly 16 ½ million children – 22% of our nation’s children – live in poverty; nearly 7 ½ million live in extreme poverty.
 And according to the National Poverty Center, this equates to families living on less than $2 per day for each family member.
 Right here in America.

 • More than 1 ½ million children are homeless.